liferay/liferay-docs/userGuide/en/chapters/07-personalization-and-customization.markdown

 Liferay 6.1 introduced the concept of page customizations.
 Administrators can designate public pages or sections of public pages to be customizable.
-When a user visits such a page, a notification will appear stating that the user can customize the page.
+When a user visits such a page, a notification appears stating that the user can customize the page.
 Users can make customizations only in the sections of pages designated by administrators.
 Customizations are based on the rows and columns of a page layout.
 Page customizations are only visible to the user who made the